 Cleaning

-The stainless steel french press is easy to disassemble and clean.
-Although it’s not necessary to disassemble before cleaning, every so often you would want to give your press pot a complete cleaning.
-For more instructions read Keeping Your French Press Clean.
-For day-to-day cleaning, I just give my brewer a quick rinse.
-Every so often, I will disassemble the parts and do a more thorough cleaning.
+The stainless steel French press is easy to disassemble and clean.
+Although it’s unnecessary to disassemble before cleaning, every so often, you would want to give your press pot a complete cleaning.
+For more instructions, read Keeping Your French Press Clean.
+For day-to-day cleaning, I give my brewer a quick rinse.
+Occasionally, I will disassemble the parts and do a more thorough cleaning.

 Final Thoughts